Maginor/INCABuilder/README.md

 See the INCAView repository for the interface itself.

-We may also find a way to distribute compiled exes of INCAView and some of the models to at least some users.
+We may also look into a way of distributing precompiled exes of INCAView and some of the models.